-For the Right to Learn by Rebecca Langston-George (Capstone, September 2015) is a picture book biography of Malala Yousafzai, giving younger readers a background of just what she was able to accomplish.
+For the Right to Learn by Rebecca Langston-George (Capstone, September 2015) is a picture book biography of Malala Yousafzai that gives younger readers a background of just what she was able to accomplish.
 I’ve said before that her story is inspiring, and I think this book did a great job of also making it accessible to young kids.

-This picture book is for middle and upper elementary children both because the text is dense on each page (4-7 sentences on each two-page spread) but also because the concepts of discrimination and violence against girls who want to go to school is such a deep concept for the very young to grasp.
-The vibrant digital illustrations, however, give added dimension to concept Malala faced.
+This picture book is for middle- and upper-elementary children both because the text is dense on each page (4-7 sentences on each two-page spread) but also because the concepts of discrimination and violence against girls who want to go to school are such a deep concept for the very young to grasp.
+The vibrant digital illustrations give added dimension to the concepts Malala faced.
 Children may be fascinated with the difficulties around the globe for children like themselves.
-With the combination of the vibrant illustrations (some of them featuring Pakistani writing) and the intriguing story, children will keep reading!
+With the combination of vibrant illustrations (some of them featuring Pakistani writing) and an intriguing story, children will keep reading!

 I asked my son, age 7 and soon-to-be a 3rd grader, what he thought of the book.
-He was impressed that she was still a child doing the things she did, although when he saw her photo in the back of the book he said, “Well, she looks like a grown up though!”
+He was impressed that she was still a child doing the things she did, although when he saw her photo in the back of the book he said, “Well, she looks like a grown-up!”

 How often do we take our chance to get an education for granted?

 Note: I received a digital copy of this book for review consideration.